 So, if you’re feeling ambitious and want to hear some weirdly soothing sentences on your phone, give it a call at (858) 651-5050.
 As the Harvard Sentences would put it, “Open your book to the first page.”

-Five other bizarre numbers that'll have you geeking out on your phone
+Phone numbers to call: Five other bizarre phone numbers that’ll totally weird you out

 - (800) 444-4444: Perhaps the easiest number you’ll ever dial, this MCI-controlled phone number is perhaps the most prominent example of an “automatic number announcement circuit,” or ANAC number.
 These numbers, which are generally well-guarded by phone providers, are designed to repeat back to you the number you’re calling from.